-It’s clear that leaders need to understand their organization.
+It’s clear that Leaders need to understand their organization.
 And this can’t be done if they don’t talk to the people on their team, build connections and share a purpose with them.
-The Conversational Leadership is the most efficient way to pursue these objectives, as it places the leader at the center of a successful and scalable system.
+Conversational Leadership is the most efficient way to pursue these objectives, as it places the Leader at the center of a successful and scalable system.

 A performing Conversational Leader encourages and eases the individual improvement of all the people with whom he interacts; and the value of the personal development is priceless for an organization, as self-empowered and motivated people are an example for the others, their positive mindset is shared between the whole group and it becomes a model that is eventually followed by the rest of the team.

 The Conversational Leader is the trigger of a chain reaction: he does the first step when he leads, inspires, discovers or supports the others, but the effects of his actions don’t stop with the conversation.
 The counterpart who’s involved in an effective leadership conversation learns from it, he endorses the transmitted values and he propagates them among the rest of the team.